Generating High Customer Lifetime Value (CLV) Leads with Affiliate Marketing

-Onboarding Partners & Tracking Integration
+Onboarding Affiliate Partners & Tracking Integration

 Marketers who are integrated with multiple third-party tracking platforms have the opportunity to utilize CLV to compare performance across each platform.
-There is value in knowing the amount of traffic being driven by each affiliate platform, but it’s arguably more important to know the quality of that traffic and how profitable that platform has been over time.
+There is value in knowing the amount of traffic being driven by each affiliate platform.
+But it’s arguably more important to know the quality of that traffic and how profitable that platform has been over time.

 Applying Machine Learning to CLV

 Advancements in performance marketing have led to CLV playing a major part in consumer purchases and machine learning algorithms.
 By utilizing accumulated data from consumers’ past purchases and previous buying behaviors, marketers are able to identify related products or services that any given consumer, or group of consumers, is more likely to buy.
 This method of retargeting is called association analysis and provides marketers with insight into which types of products to market together or sequentially, ultimately leading to increased sales, greater qualified leads, and higher average order value (AOV) across the board.